rfitak/American_Shad_Genome/read-cleaning.md

     - Program: [clumpify](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/clumpify-guide/) - part of the BBTools package
     - Alternatively, one can use [fastuniq](https://sourceforge.net/projects/fastuniq/), but this is only for PE reads (not SE).
 5. Removing reads that map conclusively to the American Shad mitochondrial genome
-    - A mitgenome is already available, so we want to minimize their presence
+    - A mitogenome is already available, so we want to minimize their presence
     - Program [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for the mapping
 6. Kmer counting and Error-correcting the sequencing reads
     - Program: [musket v1.1](http://musket.sourceforge.net/homepage.htm)